mileiny1/Ai-foodsearch-frontend/README.md

 ## Overview

-AI FoodSearch is the React frontend for a full-stack restaurant discovery platform.
-It connects to the [FoodFinder API](https://github.com/your-username/foodfinder-backend) — a Django REST backend — to provide AI-powered restaurant recommendations filtered by location, rating, price, and availability.
+AI FoodSearch is the React frontend for a fullstack restaurant discovery platform.
+It connects to the [FoodFinder API](https://github.com/your-username/foodfinder-backend) — a Django REST backend to provide AI-powered restaurant recommendations filtered by location, rating, price, and availability.

-Users can create an account, search for food nearby, and manage their profile — all through a responsive, Bootstrap-styled interface.
+Users can create an account, search for food nearby, and manage their profile  all through a responsive, Bootstrap-styled interface.

 ---